 So how do you know which type of loan is right for you?
 A good originator will listen to your needs, evaluate your situation, educate you on different loan products, and help you select the right loan for you.

 Interested in talking about your borrowing options?
-Find a licensed Castle & Cooke Mortgage Loan Officer near you!
+Your Castle & Cooke Mortgage loan officer can help!